 [city/town] recognizes that Complete Streets may be achieved through single elements incorporated into a particular project or incrementally through a series of smaller improvements or maintenance activities over time.

-[city/town] shall approach every transportation project and program as an opportunity to improve streets and the transportation network for all users, including conducting, once per year, a “rules of the road” education campaign to better inform cyclists of [city/town]/state traffic regulations.
+[city/town] shall approach every transportation project and program as an opportunity to improve streets and the transportation network for all users, including conducting, once per year, a “rules of the road” education campaign to better inform pedestrians, cyclists and motorists of [city/town]/state traffic regulations and best practices for safely walking, bicycling and driving on complete streets.
 This work shall be done by [applicable municipal boards, appointed officials, and departments] and in cooperation with other departments, agencies, jurisdictions and associations.

 [city/town] shall follow the following adopted design standards: